Passage of Kansas school funding hike highlights GOP split

 - Hannity vows to bash Kimmel until he apologizes to 1st lady

+The Kansas action comes amid tumult in many red states over the issue of school funding.
+An ongoing teacher strike in Oklahoma is part of a movement that also has included action by educators in West Virginia, Kentucky and Arizona.

-Dozens of teachers, many wearing red shirts, converged on the Statehouse, camped out for hours and cheered after the Senate approved the bill, 21-19, early Sunday.
+Dozens of Kansas teachers, many wearing red shirts, converged on the Statehouse, camped out for hours and cheered after the Senate approved the bill, 21-19, early Sunday.
 The House had passed the bill Saturday, 63-56.

 “I am pleased that we were able to compromise and pass a bill that ensures our schools will remain open and are funded adequately and equitably,” Colyer said in a statement.